I can’t believe I did it.

 Hydration pack: I’m a recent convert to hydration packs for hiking and I wouldn’t consider going back to a water bottle.

 My Osprey hydration bladder slips in a pocket in my backpack and holds up to two litres of water.
-When I was walking, the mouthpiece sat a few inches from my mouth and made it so easy to stay hydrated when walking.
-It’s so much better than either carrying a water bottle or having to stop every half an hour to find my bottle and take a sip.
+While I was walking, the mouthpiece sat a few inches from my mouth and made it so easy to stay hydrated.
+It’s so much better than carrying a water bottle.

 A couple of protein bars: Food wasn’t easy to find everywhere on the Camino, so I packed a couple of protein bars to take with me whenever I ran short of food options.
 Two lasted me for the entire walk, as there are frequent vending machines and cafes to keep you fed along the way.

 Oh boy.
 Prepare yourself for an onslaught of bandaids.

 During a training walk I ended up with a blister on every single toe and was scarred by the experience.
 While I was able to walk through the pain just fine — well, sort of — I was also going through ten bandaids a day.
 Multiply that by the 13-ish days I was going to be walking through Spain and that made for a hell of a lot of bandaids.